isomerpages/govtech-gobusiness-main/_browse-all-licences-SFA/Registration-to-Import-Live-Frogs-for-Consumption-or-Fish-Feeding.md

 <H3>Application Details</H3>

-<p>The Registration to Import Live Frogs for Human Consumption or Ornamental Fish Feeding may be issued by either Animal & Veterinary Service, a cluster of National Parks Board or Singapore Food Agency.
-This registration is issued to importers to import live frogs.</p>
+<p>The Registration to Import Live Frogs for Human Consumption is issued by Singapore Food Agency.
+This registration is issued to importers to import live frogs intended for human consumption.</p>
 <h3>FAQs</h3>
- <p>Not available!</p>
+<p>1.
+What licence do I need to import live frogs for human consumption?<br>You will require the Registration to Import live frogs for human consumption issued by Singapore Food Agency.</p>
+<p>2.
+What licence do I need to import live frogs for ornamental fish feeding on commercial basis?<br>You will require the 'Registration to Import Live Frogs for Ornamental Fish Feeding only' issued by Animal &amp; Veterinary Service, a cluster of National Parks Board.</p>

 <strong>Additional Information</strong>